Etchingham: History

-Long before the Norman conquest of 1066, Etchingham was a moated manor house; after this time the manor was taken over by the Normans.
+Long before the Norman Conquest of 1066, Etchingham was a moated manor house; after this time the manor was taken over by the Normans.
 In 1166 it was left to the de Achyngham (Etchingham) family, who were well-known landowners of the time.
 The Etchingham family papers record that William was so pleased with the right-hand man that he gave him the land now known as Etchingham.

 The manor, long since demolished, stood at the point now occupied by the London to Hastings railway line.
 Some of the stone from the manor was likely used in the construction of the station buildings.
 Legend of a great bell that lay at the bottom of the moat surrounding the church and manor is frequently recounted amongst locals and that it would never be seen until six yokes of white oxen were brought to drag it up.
 However centuries have passed by, the moat is long gone and no bell has surfaced.

 The 14th-century church was originally built within the grounds of the manor; evidence of the moat can still be seen.

 Etymology

 The name Etchingham is probably derived from Old English, and roughly translates as "The homestead or enclosure of family and followers of a man called Ecchi".
 In a place name, "inga" usually refers to 'people of' or 'dwellers at', and 'ham' to a homestead or settlement.

-A second possible derivation of the name is that it could come from the Anglo-Saxon "ecen", meaning great and "ham" (homestead), but the former explanation is the most likely.
+A second possible derivation of the name is that it could come from the Anglo-Saxon "ecen", meaning great and "ham" (homestead), but the former explanation is the more likely.

-The church
+Churches

 The 14th-century parish church is dedicated to The Assumption of Blessed Mary and St Nicholas.
 On its spire is what is probably England's oldest brass weather vane.
 It also has the second-largest series of misericords in the county; one depicts a fox preaching to geese.
-Memorial brass to Agnes Oxenbridge and Elizabeth Etchingham is visible on the floor of the side aisle.
+A Memorial brass to Agnes Oxenbridge and Elizabeth Etchingham is visible on the floor of the side aisle.

+There was formerly a Wesleyan (Methodist) Church on the High Street: built in 1902, it closed in 1970 and is now a private residence.